 Kelli Stanley, award-winning author of the Miranda Corbie series and City of Sharks

-If you are a novelist, there is nothing you treasure more than great quotes from other writers and booksellers.
-We all want fame and fortune, but we can’t exist without the respect of our peers.
-Here are some quotes that I love
+If you’re a novelist, there’s nothing better than great quotes from other writers and booksellers.
+Fame and fortune is nice, but you can’t exist without the respect of your peers.
+Here are some quotes I love.

 Linda Watanabe McFerrin, who heads up Left Coast Writers, calls Through the Bookstore Window “a gripping tale about an enigmatic and fascinating woman who is driven to outrun and outwit her tormentors and fix what is broken.”